 - Research manuscript.
-This is a draft paper that has not been accepted or published in any journal by the application deadline of each year (For the current year, this means July 15th).
+This is a draft paper that has not been accepted or published in any journal by the application deadline of each year.
 The paper can be no longer than 40 pages using U.S. letter-size paper with 12-pt. font, double-spacing, and at least 1-inch margins on each side.
 The paper should be submitted with identifying information removed (i.e., no author and/or affiliations).

-- Letter from the student’s Ph.D. advisor (or a standing faculty member if student does not have a Ph.D. advisor) attesting to the fact that the applicant is a current Ph.D. student and that the submitted research is part of the student’s Ph.D. dissertation.
-Furthermore, the advisor must describe the student’s contribution to the submitted research.
+- Letter from the student’s Ph.D. advisor (or a standing faculty member if student does not have a Ph.D. advisor) The letter should: (1) attest to the fact that the applicant is a current Ph.D. student; (2) confirm that the submitted research is part of the student’s Ph.D. dissertation; and (3) the advisor must describe the student’s specific contribution to the submitted research.

-The award winners will be determined using a process that incorporates input from the other applicants through peer reviews and an IMS selection committee.
+The award winners will be determined using a process that incorporates input from the other applicants through peer reviews and the IMS Committee on the Brown Award.
 The purpose of the involvement of student applicants in the evaluation process is to provide them with an opportunity to learn about other topics in statistics and to understand the peer-review system.

 The outline of the evaluation process is as follows: